Virgin Islands - Christiansted Field Support Office

 Becoming an Accredited Representative

-If you are not an attorney and wish to provide the public with immigration services, you must be authorized by the Department of Justice (DOJ)'s Executive Office for Immigration Review (EOIR).
+If you are not an attorney and wish to provide the public with immigration services, you must be authorized by the Department of Justice (DOJ)'s Office of Legal Access Programs (OLAP).
 More information is available on how an organization can apply for recognition and accreditation at the District Office.